unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 # Using uns.network with the CLI

-<uns/> provides an interactive command line interface to create and manage your crypto accounts, your UNS protocol tokens and your UNIK NFT tokens.
+<brand name="uns"/> provides an interactive command line interface to create and manage your crypto accounts, your UNS protocol tokens and your UNIK NFT tokens.

-The <uns/> Command Line Interface is expected to work on recent Linux, MacOS or Windows 10 installations.
+The <brand name="uns"/> Command Line Interface is expected to work on recent Linux, MacOS or Windows 10 installations.

 [[toc]]